oxygenium-network/oxygenium/.autodoc/docs/markdown/serde/src/main/scala/org/alephium/serde/CompactInteger.md

 val decoded = Unsigned.decodeU32(encoded) // Right(Staging(42, ByteString()))
 ```

-This compact integer encoding and decoding mechanism can be used throughout the Alephium project to efficiently store and transmit integer values, especially when dealing with small integers that are common in blockchain applications.
+This compact integer encoding and decoding mechanism can be used throughout the Oxygenium project to efficiently store and transmit integer values, especially when dealing with small integers that are common in blockchain applications.
 ## Questions:
  1. **Question**: What is the purpose of the `CompactInteger` object and its sub-objects `Unsigned` and `Signed`?
    **Answer**: The `CompactInteger` object is designed to encode and decode compact representations of integers, both signed and unsigned.
 The sub-objects `Unsigned` and `Signed` handle the encoding and decoding of unsigned and signed integers, respectively.